-We recognise that whilst all children may experience some difficulties; either emotional, behavioural or academic at some point in their school career there is a minority of children for whom this learning difficulty or ability is consistently and significantly greater than the majority of his/her peers.
+We recognise that whilst all children may experience some difficulties; either emotional, behavioural or academic at some point in their school career there is a minority of children for whom this learning difficulty or ability is consistently and significantly greater than most of their peers.

 This significant difficulty or disability will mean that these children may find accessing the curriculum difficult.
-These disabilities include the following:
+These difficulties include the following: